 Overview of different types of hearing aids, from National Institute on Deafness and Other Communication Disorders (NIDCD).
 Check the link to Assistive Devices also, under “Related Topics” on the right.
 NIDCD is part of NIH, the National Institutes on Health.

-Hearing loss is a major problem, estimated to affect about 1/4 of Americans ages 65 to 74, and nearly half age 75 years or more).
+How many people have hearing problems and deafness?
+Hearing loss is a major problem, estimated to affect about 29% of Americans ages 65 to 74, and nearly half (44%) age 75 years or more).
 Read what the experts have to say about hearing disorders, digital hearing aids, cochlear implants, deafness, assistive listening devices, hearing & balance, earwax, earbuds compared to headphones, audiometry, testing and hearing screening in infants, and find links to reputable organizations in this field

+Learn about hearing loss that goes untreated; hearing aids and PSAPs (Personal Sound Amplification Products).
 Untreated hearing loss is statistically associated with higher risks of social isolation; depression; dementia; falls with injury; and inability to work, travel, or be physically active, according to this 2015 letter from the President’s Council of Advisors on Science and Technology (PCAST).
-Letter defines differences between hearing aids and Personal Sound Amplification Products (PSAPs), and cites a 2014 survey that found the average cost of one hearing aid was $2363.
+Letter defines differences between hearing aids and PSAPs.
+It cites a 2014 survey that found the average cost of one hearing aid was $2363.
 Fifteen page report addresses high cost of hearing aids.

 Johns Hopkins provides a list of codes that can help consumers ask their insurance companies about the cost of Cochlear Implants.
 Total costs are unknown for 2019.
 Past estimates have ranged from $37,000 to $100,000.
 By asking your insurance company and your hospital to look up the procedure codes, you might be able to get a specific cost estimate for this outpatient procedure.